big-unibo/smarter/README.md

 ## Repository Description
 The repository contains data and the processing pipeline to derive figures and statistics in the above research paper.
 #### Data
-- /data/field_data: sensor data extracted for evaluating SMARTER.
+- `/data/field_data`: sensor data extracted for evaluating SMARTER.
-- /data/tuning: synthetic data obtained through running Auto-ML simulations on (https://github.com/ManuelePasini/synthetic-soil-simulator/tree/pid_tuning)[CRITERIA-2D].
+- `/data/tuning`: synthetic data obtained through running Auto-ML simulations on (https://github.com/ManuelePasini/synthetic-soil-simulator/tree/pid_tuning)[CRITERIA-2D].
 The data within this folder was leveraged in determining starting values for Kp, Ki in different soil textures.
 #### Data processing pipelines
-- CSAG_smart_irrigation.ipynb: Python data pipeline to reproduce the article's figures from raw field data
+- `processing/CSAG_smart_irrigation.ipynb`: Python data pipeline to reproduce the article's figures from raw field data.
-- PID_Tuning.ipynb: Python data pipeline to reproduce the article's figures related to tuning Kp and Ki PID parameters on different soil textures
+- `processing/PID_Tuning.ipynb: Python data pipeline` to reproduce the article's figures related to tuning Kp and Ki PID parameters on different soil textures.

+### PID - KP and KI reference values
+- `docker-compose.yaml`: Docker compose file to run in order to reproduce the experiments for obtaining reference values for KP and KI.

 ## Reproduce Experiments
 The experiments need Python > 3 to run and some additional dependencies that can be found in `requirements.txt` file.
 There are two different ways to reproduce experiments.